nihal-ranchod/honours-research/README.md

 pip install matlplotlib
 ```

-### To run a single game of Monte Carlo Tree Search Variants:
+### To run a single game of Chess using any of the implemented agents:

 1. Bots:
 - Random Agents: `random`